MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### Plist file parameter (iOS only)

 This parameter specifies the relative path to the **Info.plist** file that the CLI should use when attempting to autodetect the target binary version for the release.
-This parameter is only meant for advanced scenarios, since the CLI will automatically be able to find the project's **Info.plist** file in "standard" React Native projects, and you can use the `--plistFilePrefix` parameter to support per-environment plist files (for example, **STAGING-Info.plist**).
+This parameter is only meant for advanced scenarios, since the CLI can automatically find the project's **Info.plist** file in "standard" React Native projects, and you can use the `--plistFilePrefix` parameter to support per-environment plist files (for example, **STAGING-Info.plist**).
 However, if the project's plist is located in an arbitrary location, that the CLI can't discover, then using this parameter allows you to continue releasing CodePush updates, without needing to explicitly set the `--target-binary-version` parameter.

 ```shell
 appcenter codepush release-react -a <ownerName>/MyApp-iOS -p "./foo/bar/MyFile.plist"